shubhamku044/devops/3-virtual-machines-and-aws/README.md

-# Unleash the Power of Virtual Machines and Hypervisors in DevOps
+# Launching Your First AWS EC2 Instance: A Complete Guide for DevOps Beginners

 In the world of DevOps, the efficient management of resources is the main concern.
 This is where Virtual Machines (VMs) and hypervisors come into the picture, changing how organizations optimize their computing capabilities.
 Imagine a very big plot of land, where a single house is built, occupying only a small area.
 This analogy perfectly matches the role of VMs in the DevOps landscape.